Cognitive cascades: How to model (and potentially counter) the spread of fake news: Introduction

-These beliefs, once adopted, are so difficult to extricate that over the course of 2020, the proportion of those who did not believe in the virus hardly changed \cite{pewTwentyFindings}.
-Anecdotally, reports circulated of nurses in states with few regulations like South Dakota, describing patients who would be dying of COVID and refusing to believe they had it.
+Misinformation beliefs, once adopted, are so difficult to extricate that over the course of 2020, after forming an initial opinion, the proportion of those who did not believe in the virus hardly changed \cite{pewTwentyFindings}.
+In the U.S., reports circulated of nurses in states with few regulations like South Dakota describing patients who would be dying of COVID and refusing to believe they had it.
 One nurse was quoted saying, ``They tell you there must be another reason they are sick.
 They call you names and ask why you have to wear all that `stuff' because they don't have COVID and it's not real'' \cite{usaTodayCOVIDNotReal}.

-Modern psychological and cognitive theory have made a substantive contribution by making a clear distinction between beliefs that update in accordance to the evidence one receives, and others which persist despite clear, logical contrary evidence~\cite{porot2020science,brady2020mad,van2018partisan}.
+Modern psychological and cognitive science have made a substantive contribution by making a clear distinction between beliefs that update in accordance to the evidence one receives, and others which persist despite clear, logical contrary evidence~\cite{porot2020science,brady2020mad,van2018partisan}.
 This is the distinction that appears key to understanding mechanisms governing belief in misinformation.
 In fact, there is evidence that those who engage in manufacturing misinformation exploit this research to make their messages more potent.
 Wiley~\cite{wiley2019} has recently revealed that some polarized, partisan beliefs and conspiracies have been \emph{designed} to persist despite contrary evidence.